laielli/vlmlabel/README.md

    ```
    This extracts 1 frame per second.
 Adjust `-r 1` to change the extraction rate.

-   **Option 2: Using the included Python script:**
+   **Option 2: Using the included Python script (with auto FPS detection):**
    ```
-   pip install opencv-python  # if not already installed python extract_frames_multi.py --video-id your_video_id
+   python extract_frames_multi.py --video-id your_video_id
    ```

+   This will automatically detect the video's FPS and extract frames accordingly.
+You can override with `--fps` option.

-   Use `python extract_frames_multi.py --help` to see available options.
+   Use `python extract_frames_multi.py --help` to see all available options.

 6. (Optional) To set up sample placeholder directories for testing:
    ```